johnno1962/InjectionLite/README.md

 A cut down, standalone, Swift Package version of the [InjectionIII](https://github.com/johnno1962/InjectionIII) application for use in the simulator or unsandboxed macOS.
-This version will only recompile and inject Swift source files.

 Simply add this package to your project and when you save a source file (somewhere in your home directory), this package